marin-community/marin/README.md

 framework](docs/executor.md), which manages the execution of a set of arbitrary steps.

-Currently, Marin's primary use case is to build a language model like Llama 3, which involves data curation, transformation, filtering, tokenization, training, and evaluation (see [overview](docs/lm/overview.md)).
+Marin's primary use case is to build a language model like Llama 3, which involves data curation, transformation, filtering, tokenization, training, and evaluation (see [overview](docs/lm/overview.md)).
+Note that for now, all this specific code resides in this repository.

 ## Setup